mariolsuarez/mls/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-# MARIO SUAREZ
+banner_title: MARIO SUAREZ
-## All about my life and my professional work
+banner_subtitle: All about my life and my professional work
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------